dewelloper/pzgateway/READMe.md

-This is a Asp.net core Payment Gateway uses JWT bearer tokens and mongodb
+This is an Asp.net core Payment Gateway uses JWT bearer tokens and mongodb